TormStorm/jagex-launcher-linux/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

-This is for bug reports on the Lutris script<br>
+This is for bug reports on the Lutris script
 For issues on other project linked on this repository please report it to their respective GitHub pages

 ---